cmanon/wp-strava/readme.txt

 Embed an activity in any page or post.
 Shows a summary of the activity plus a map if a google maps key has been added.

-Paste in the full activity URL from Strava, such as https://www.strava.com/activities/1793155844 and click "Embed."
+Paste in the full activity URL from Strava, such as https://www.strava.com/activities/1793155844 and click "Embed" (pasting a link directly into the editor also works).
 A preview map will be shown in the editor, similar to what will be displayed on the front-end.
 In the side-panel you can select options to show the image only (without the details table), display markers at the start & finish points, and override the system of measure from your default selection under Settings -> Strava.

 == Strava Route==

 Embed a route in any page or post.
 Shows a summary of the route plus a map if a google maps key has been added.

-Paste in the full route URL from Strava, such as https://www.strava.com/routes/2326567 and click "Embed."
+Paste in the full route URL from Strava, such as https://www.strava.com/routes/2326567 and click "Embed" (pasting a link directly into the editor also works).
 A preview map will be shown in the editor, similar to what will be displayed on the front-end.
 In the side-panel you can select options to show the image only (without the details table), display markers at the start & finish points, and override the system of measure from your default selection under Settings -> Strava.

 == Strava Activities List ==